gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## Targeted Sampling in gem5

 - gem5 provides infrastructure for **SimPoint** and **LoopPoint** to analyze the program, take checkpoints for the representative regions, and run the representative regions.
-Note that LoopPoint's analysis support is not currently supported in gem5 24.0 but is tested and prepared to be upstream in gem5 24.1.
+Note that LoopPoint analysis support is not currently supported in gem5 v24.0 but is tested and prepared to be upstream in gem5 v24.1.
-- gem5 also provides the infrastructure for **ELFies** to be executed in SE mode, but gem5 does not support creating ELFie files and information.
+- gem5 also provides the infrastructure for **ELFies** to be executed in SE mode, but gem5 does not support creating ELFie files and weight information.

 ---